Hirnantian glaciation: Pre-Hirnantian glaciations

 The earliest evidence for possible glaciation comes from Floian conodont apatite oxygen isotope fluctuations, which display a periodicity characteristic of Milankovitch cycles and have been interpreted as reflecting cyclic waxing and waning of polar ice caps.
 A speculated glaciation in the middle Darriwilian corresponds to the MDICE positive carbon isotope excursion.
-Sea level changes likely reflective of glacioeustasy are known from this geologic stage, around 467 Ma.
+Sea level changes likely reflective of glacioeustasy are known from this geologic stage, around 467 million years ago.
 However, there are no known Middle Ordovician glacial deposits that would provide direct geological evidence of glaciation.
 Isotopic evidence from the Sandbian reveals three possible glaciations: an early Sandbian glaciation, a middle Sandbian glaciation, a late Sandbian glaciation.
-Although biostratigraphy dating the glacial deposits in Gondwana has been problematic, there is evidence suggesting the presence of glaciation by the Sandbian stage (approximately 451–461 Ma).
-Graptolite distribution during the time interval delineated by the Nemacanthus gracilis graptolite biozone indicates a latitudinal extent of the subtropics and tropics similar to that of today, as evidenced by a steep faunal gradient that is uncharacteristic of greenhouse periods, suggesting that Earth was in a mild icehouse state by the start of the Sandbian, around 460 Ma.
+Although biostratigraphy dating the glacial deposits in Gondwana has been problematic, there is evidence suggesting the presence of glaciation by the Sandbian stage.
+Graptolite distribution during the time interval delineated by the Nemacanthus gracilis graptolite biozone indicates a latitudinal extent of the subtropics and tropics similar to that of today, as evidenced by a steep faunal gradient that is uncharacteristic of greenhouse periods, suggesting that Earth was in a mild icehouse state by the start of the Sandbian, around 460 million years ago.
 Many possible short glaciation occurred during the Katian: three very short glaciations during the early Katian, the Rakvere glaciation during the late early Katian, a middle Katian glaciation, the Early Ashgill glaciation of the early late Katian, and a latest Katian glaciation that was followed by a rapid warming event in the Paraorthograptus pacificus graptolite biozone immediately before the Hirnantian glaciation itself.
 Evidence of major changes in bottom water formation, which usually indicates a sudden change in global climate, is known from the Katian.
 Shifts in isotopic ratios of carbon and neodymium that correspond to graptolite biostratigraphy lend further evidence in favour of the existence of glacioeustatic cycles during the Katian, as do conodont apatite δ^{18}O fluctuations from Kentucky and Quebec that likely reflect glacioeustatic sea level changes.
 However, the existence of glacials during the Katian remains controversial.
 Katian brachiopod and seawater δ^{18}O values from Cincinnati Arch indicate ocean temperatures characteristic of a global greenhouse state.